MyMonsterVR/Database-Login/README.md

-getUserMellem(id) // Get persons middle name from their id getUserLast(id) // Get a users surname from their id getUser(id) // To get all details about a user
+getUserMellem(id) // Get persons middle name from their id getUserLast(id) // Get a users surname from their id getUser(id) // To get all details about a user addUser(firstname, middlename, surname, role, pswd, birth) // Add a user to the database
 ```
 # Database
 You need to make a database, a table called users and edit the code to use the table names. (there are already premade once, just remove those and replace it with whatever info you need)